From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Higher-form topological structures

-where $\epsilon^{ijk}$ is the fully antisymmetric symbol.
-The field $\mathcal{B}^{nm}$ has the transformation properties expected of a connection $2$-form (also called a \emph{tensor connection}).
+where $\epsilon^{ijk}$ is the fully antisymmetric Levi-Civita symbol.
+The field $\mathcal{B}^{nm}$, called \emph{Kalb-Ramond field}~\cite{Kalb:1974}, transforms under the change of gauge in Eq.~(\ref{eqn:scalar-fields-GT}) as expected of a connection $2$-form.
 In spinless-$PT$-symmetric models, two of these fields can be constructed from (energetically isolated) Bloch states $\ket{u_n(k)}$ and $\ket{u_m(k)}$ upon fixing an orbital $\ket{j}$ as $\phi_1(k) = \left<j|u_n(k)\right>$ (i.e., the orbital-$j$ component of $\ket{u_n}$) and $\phi_2(k) = \left<u_m(k)|j\right>$~\cite{Jankowski:2025}.
-The remaining field $\phi_3^\chi(k)$ is defined as the line integral of the inter-band connection $A_{nm}$ on a suitably defined path terminating at $k$.\footnote{An alternative construction of the fields $\phi_{1,2,3}$ entering Eq.~(\ref{eqn:Kalb-Ramond-B}) was proposed for three-band models with chiral symmetry~\cite{Palumbo:2019}.}
+The remaining field $\phi_3(k)$ is defined as the line integral of the interband connection $A_{nm}$ on a suitably defined path terminating at $k$.

 The three scalar fields as well as the tensor connection $\mathcal{B}$ all change under gauge transformation of the Bloch states; however, the symmetrized derivative